-This state of affairs has motivated the very recent PDF4LHC21 study~\cite{Ball:2022hsh} based on the combination of three updated global PDF analyses, CT18~\cite{Hou:2019efy}, MSHT2020~\cite{Bailey:2020ooq}, and NNPDF3.1~\cite{NNPDF:2017mvq}, and the subsequent assessment of its implications for the phenomenology program of the LHC Run III.
-A requisite for this new combination has been an extensive set of benchmark studies \cite{Cridge:2021qjj} aiming to better pinpoint the origin of the differences between the three global PDF fits either in terms of the input data, the theory settings, or the fitting methodology.
+This state of affairs has motivated a recent PDF4LHC21 study~\cite{Ball:2022hsh} based on the combination of three updated global PDF analyses, CT18~\cite{Hou:2019efy}, MSHT2020~\cite{Bailey:2020ooq}, and NNPDF3.1~\cite{NNPDF:2017mvq}, and the subsequent assessment of its implications for the phenomenology program of the LHC Run III.
+As a requisite for this new combination, comprehensive benchmark comparisons \cite{Cridge:2021qjj} were carried out, aiming to better pinpoint the origin of the differences between the three global PDF fits either in terms of the input data, theory settings, or fitting methodology.
 Special attention has also been paid in these benchmarking exercises to the role played by the assumptions underlying the experimental correlation models in the interpretation of high-precision LHC measurements, which are often limited by systematic uncertainties~\cite{Harland-Lang:2017ytb,Bailey:2019yze,Harland-Lang:2017ytb,Thorne:2019mpt,Boughezal:2017nla,AbdulKhalek:2020jut,Amat:2019upj,Hou:2019gfw,Aad:2015mbv,ATLAS:2018owm,Amoroso:2020lgh}.
-The PDF4LHC21 study also benefited from the lessons provided by PDF analysis carried out by ATLAS~\cite{ATLAS:2021vod,ATLAS:2021qnl} and CMS~\cite{CMS:2021yzl}.
-The results of the benchmarking studies carried out in the context of the PDF4LHC21 combination demonstrate that the differences observed between the three global PDF sets can be explained by genuinely valid choices related to the input data set, theory settings, and fitting methodology adopted in each case.
+The PDF4LHC21 study also benefited from the lessons provided by the PDF analyses published by ATLAS~\cite{ATLAS:2021vod,ATLAS:2021qnl} and CMS~\cite{CMS:2021yzl}.
+These benchmarking studies in the context of the PDF4LHC21 combination demonstrated that many differences observed between the three global PDF sets can be explained by genuinely valid choices related to the input data set, theory settings, and fitting methodology adopted by the PDF-fitting groups.